 How can you check this answer to see if it’s correct?

-The FOIL method represents the expansion of the expression by multiplying the F irst term in each pair of the brackets together:
+The FOIL method represents the expansion of the expression by multiplying the First, Outer, Inner, and Last terms.

 Conclusion